hos-b/cpp-ref/README.md

 unrestricted explicit type-casting allows to convert any pointer into any other pointer type, independently of the types they point to.
 The subsequent call to member result will produce either a run-time error or some other unexpected results.
 #### dynamic_cast
-dynamic_cast can only be used with pointers and references to classes (or with void*).
-Its purpose is to ensure that the result of the type conversion points to a valid complete object of the destination pointer type.
-This naturally includes pointer upcast (converting from pointer-to-derived to pointer-to-base), in the same way as allowed as an implicit conversion.
-But dynamic_cast can also downcast (convert from pointer-to-base to pointer-to-derived) polymorphic classes (those with virtual members) if -and only if- the pointed object is a valid complete object of the target type.
+`dynamic_cast` can only be used with pointers and references to classes (or with void*). its purpose is to ensure that the result of the type conversion points to a valid complete object of the destination pointer type. this naturally includes pointer upcast (converting from pointer-to-derived to pointer-to-base), in the same way as allowed as an implicit conversion. but `dynamic_cast` can also downcast (convert from pointer-to-base to pointer-to-derived) polymorphic classes (those with virtual members) if -and only if- the pointed object is a valid complete object of the target type.
 ```cpp
 class Base { virtual void dummy() {} };
 class Derived: public Base { int a; };